AnECanSaiTin/HitboxAPI/README.md

 For entities (Entity), you can cache the collision box by attaching **HitboxDataAttachments#COLLISION**.
 The cached collision box can be rendered by pressing **F3 + B**.
 Note that this Data does not have a synchronization implementation yet.

 For all collision boxes that require rotation, the corresponding mark method must be called after any rotation to prevent the collision detection from failing.

-### Modifications to Vanilla

-To facilitate compatibility with vanilla, the AABB collision box has implemented the ICollision interface and can be used like other collision boxes.

 ### Performance